a-flyleaf/ygbtdm/about.md

 	spoiler=""
 %}

-### technical notes
+## technical notes
 The spoiler functionality owes code nerd thanks to the following resources: <a href="https://stackoverflow.com/a/19075983" class="ext">StackOverflow</a>, <a href="https://www.w3schools.com/jsref/met_document_queryselector.asp" class="ext">w3schools</a>, and <a href="https://bobbyhadz.com/blog/javascript-addeventlistener-queryselectorall" class="ext">Borislav Hadzhiev</a>.
 Some caveats:

 - Unfortunately this is **not keyboard-accessible**.
-I'm not familiar enough with JavaScript to fix it yet; apologies for the inconvenience!
+I'm not familiar enough with JavaScript (yet) to change it.
-	- (P.S.
-You are welcome (and invited!) to lend a hand, if you'd like; <a href="https://github.com/a-flyleaf/ygbtdm" class="ext">the GitHub repository</a> is public, and/or you can <a href="https://a-flyleaf.github.io/about#contact" target="ext">contact me directly</a>.
-That said, I *should* be able to figure it out on my own eventually.)
+	- In the mean time, you're welcome (and invited!) to lend a hand, if you'd like; <a href="https://github.com/a-flyleaf/ygbtdm" class="ext">the GitHub repository</a> is public, and/or you can <a href="https://a-flyleaf.github.io/about#contact" target="ext">contact me directly</a>.
 - Toggling won't work at all if you're not using JavaScript.
 You can still read spoiler text by selecting or copy-pasting it, and images are perfectly viewable in new tabs.

+Image captioning is hit or miss, as is character name consistency within.
+Most egregiously absent are captions on the roundups (lots of images *and* text throughout) and story pages (no clue what those are doing yet), but I'll figure out how to handle those eventually.

 <a href="#header" class="skipto x">back to header</a>